All Episodes

 Well, yeah, if you're a resident, it's hard either way.

-Um, but they are watching everybody.
+But they are watching everybody.

-Do you have pot like potluck spaghetti dinners?
+Do you have potluck spaghetti dinners?

-Is this seem like a street festival to you or a block party, as the mayor says?
+Does this seem like a street festival to you or a block party, as the mayor says?

-Look, there's a lot of a lot of corporate sponsors.
+Look, there's a lot of corporate sponsors.

 Ben and Jerry's was there giving out free ice cream.

-Keep in mind, black lives matter.
+Keep in mind, Black Lives Matter.

 We don't know how much money they've raised.